SimonTheLeg/konf-go/Readme.md

 - Make it work for fish
 - Allow usage of other fuzzy finders like fzf
 - Add CI
-- `--silent` option for `set` command on which it does not log anything.
-This can be useful for things like `konf set -` when running it in every new session
 - `konf manage` so you can rename contexts and clusters
 - `konf delete` option so you can delete konfs you don't need anymore
 - figure out auto-completion.
 This might be a bit tricky due to the `konf` zsh func wrapper